mailcampaigns/shopware-6-abandoned-cart-plugin/README.md

 After a configured number of seconds a cart can be considered as abandoned.
 It only returns carts of active known customers, that have not been converted to an order yet.
 This way you can send a reminder to your customers to complete their order.

+Check the releases for support for previous versions of Shopify.

 ## Getting started

 Either download the .zip file and upload it in your Shopware 6 Admin panel via *Extensions > My extensions > Upload extension* or install it via Composer.